 What Is Quizlet?

-Quizlet is founded on the idea that “anyone can learn anything,” and seeks to “make every student unstoppable.”
-Quizlet utilizes virtual flashcards, games, and study tools for both students and teachers, and their methods appear to be working—as over 90% of users report higher grades after studying through the site.
+Built on the philosophy that “anyone can learn anything,” Quizlet strives to “make every student unstoppable.”
+The platform combines virtual flashcards, interactive games, and comprehensive study tools designed for both students and educators.
+Their approach appears highly effective—over 90% of users report improved grades after incorporating Quizlet into their study routines.

 How Quizlet Works